A Holistic Nurse’s Guide to Creating a Healing Space at Home

 Over time, I have come to surround the space with natural elements that feel grounding and alive.
 Light colored wood.
 Clear glass votives that catch and reflect soft light.
 Linen fabrics.
 Pottery vases that carry a sense of the earth.

 There is a handmade piece hanging in the room that I created from natural fibers.
-I took strands used for knitting and wove them onto a piece of bamboo, letting the textures fall in their own way.
+I took strands used for knitting and wove them onto a piece of bamboo, letting the textures fall in their own natural way.
 The tones are soft and neutral, inspired by nature.
 It brings a quiet presence into the room that cannot be replicated by something manufactured.

 There is research that speaks to the impact of nature on stress and healing, but even without that, it is something most of us can feel.
 Life supports life.